How to use Furnace Ratings When Buying a Furnace

 - Energy Star: designation that goes to the most energy efficient appliances in each class.
 Appliances with the Energy Start logo must meet or exceed federal energy-use standards.

 Furnace Customer Satisfaction Ratings -- What Are They?
 Want to check the how others feel about a furnace you are considering?
-You can find customer satisfaction ratings of specific furnaces on our site.
+We rate furnaces based on consumer satisfaction.